LearnersGuild/guide/Play_Conditions/Frequently_Asked_Questions.md

 **What if I change my mind after I sign this contract?**

 By signing this contract, you’re letting us know that you are certain about your commitment to Learners Guild.
-Please don’t sign it until you are sure - reach out to us to discuss questions or concerns.
+Please don’t sign it until you are sure—reach out to us to discuss questions or concerns.
 If you change your mind after signing the contract and choose not to join the program, we cannot offer your spot to another learner for that cohort.
 Please carefully consider your decision, and sign only when you are a joyful and confident “yes”.
 If you need to seek the opinion of a trusted third party, we highly encourage you to do so.

 **What’s the consequence for leaving the program early?**